 - Cons: When you can find a dozen of eggs at the store for under a $1, then powdered eggs can be very expensive.
 Also, some companies like to trick you and add “fillers” to the egg powder.
 Be sure to read the ingredients to make sure it’s ONLY eggs, not other stuff.

 - Pros: This can be used in baking and cooking.
 It works best for sauces.
 When used for baking you’ll want to add 1 1/2 times what it calls for (something calls for 1 cup butter, you’ll want to add 1 1/2 cups powder).
-Also, you’ll want to use LESS water than needed (Misty recommend 1 Tbsp water per 1 cup powder).
+Also, you’ll want to use LESS water than needed (Courtney recommend 1 Tbsp water per 1 cup powder, you can read more of her tips here).

 - Cons: Your recipes will turn out different, but it might not be a bad thing.